 Pollinator Friendly Cities

 In July 2014, Shorewood MN became the first city in our state to pass a Pollinator Friendly Resolution.
-Since then, 38 municipalities around Minnesota that have pledged to protect pollinators on the lands they own and manage- including Austin, Shorewood, Stillwater, Saint Louis Park, South Saint Paul, Andover (with a proclamation), Mendota Heights, Maplewood, Lake Elmo, and, our three largest communities: Duluth, Minneapolis and Saint Paul!
+Since then, 44 municipalities around Minnesota that have pledged to protect pollinators on the lands they own and manage- including Austin, Shorewood, Stillwater, Saint Louis Park, South Saint Paul, Andover (with a proclamation), Mendota Heights, Maplewood, Fridley, Fergus Falls, La Crescent, and, our three largest communities: Duluth, Minneapolis and Saint Paul!
 Ramsey and Washington County and two school districts have also passed resolutions.
+Owatonna, North Oaks and Afton are the newest pollinator friendly communities.

 AND!
 A MODEL RESOLUTION!
 Humming for Bees, the Pollinator Friendly Alliance, Pollinate Minnesota and the Pesticide Action Network put this together Spring 2017.